 In Massachusetts, all motor vehicles that are registered for operation are subject to excise tax in the community in which the vehicle is principally garaged for the privilege of using the roadways.
-You should expect to receive excise tax bills for any motor vehicles or trailers garaged in Orleans on January 1st some time in mid-to-late February.
-If you register a vehicle any time after January 1st, you will be billed for excise tax in one of the subsequent commitments the RMV sends to us every other month or so.
-These bills are prorated on a monthly basis, so if you register a vehicle in April you should expect an excise tax bill for nine months of excise.
-If you move your vehicle from Orleans to another community in Massachusetts after January 1st, that community will add you to their excise tax roll for the following year provided that you change your place of garaging with the RMV.
+You should expect to receive excise tax bills for any motor vehicles or trailers garaged in Orleans on January 1st sometime in mid-to-late February.
+If you register a vehicle anytime after January 1st, you will be billed for excise tax in one of the subsequent commitments the Registry of Motor Vehicles (RMV) sends to us every other month or so.
+These bills are prorated on a monthly basis, so if you register a vehicle in April, you should expect an excise tax bill for 9 months of excise.
+If you move your vehicle from Orleans to another community in Massachusetts after January 1st, that community will add you to their excise tax roll for the following year, provided that you change your place of garaging with the RMV.

-Excise tax is computed by multiplying a decreasing percentage of your vehicle's original MSRP (manufacturer's suggested retail price) by the tax rate of $25 per $1,000 of retail value.
+Excise tax is computed by multiplying a decreasing percentage of your vehicle's original manufacturer's suggested retail price (MSRP) by the tax rate of $25 per $1,000 of retail value.
 The percentage of the MSRP on which you are taxed decreases as your vehicle ages as follows:

 - Year prior to manufacture: 50% of MSRP (if you buy a 2020 model car in 2019, for instance).